HL7/fhir-health-care-surveys-reporting-ig/input/pagecontent/specification.md

 ##### Authorization Requirements

-* The eCR Now FHIR App-Health Care Surveys **SHALL** support the [SMART on FHIR Backend Services Authorization](specification.html#smart-on-fhir-backend-services-requirements) outlined above as a client.
+* §HCS-25:The eCR Now FHIR App-Health Care Surveys **SHALL** support the [SMART on FHIR Backend Services Authorization](specification.html#smart-on-fhir-backend-services-requirements) outlined above as a client.

 ##### Subscription Requirements

-* The eCR Now FHIR App-Health Care Surveys **SHALL** create Subscriptions
+* §HCS-26:The eCR Now FHIR App-Health Care Surveys **SHALL** create Subscriptions

-* The eCR Now FHIR App-Health Care Surveys **SHALL** support [``rest-hook``]({{site.data.fhir.path}}subscription.html#2.46.7.1) Subscription channel to receive notifications from the Data Source.
+* §HCS-27:The eCR Now FHIR App-Health Care Surveys **SHALL** support [``rest-hook``]({{site.data.fhir.path}}subscription.html#2.46.7.1) Subscription channel to receive notifications from the Data Source.

 ##### Subscription Notification API

-* The eCR Now FHIR App-Health Care Surveys **SHALL** support a POST API <BSA Base URL>/receive-notification with a payload of the Subscription Notification Bundle to receive the notifications from the Data Source.
+* §HCS-28:The eCR Now FHIR App-Health Care Surveys **SHALL** support a POST API <BSA Base URL>/receive-notification with a payload of the Subscription Notification Bundle to receive the notifications from the Data Source.

 ##### Knowledge Artifact Processing Requirements

-* The eCR Now FHIR App-Health Care Surveys **SHALL** allow the health care organization to activate/deactivate a specific Knowledge Artifact.
+* §HCS-29:The eCR Now FHIR App-Health Care Surveys **SHALL** allow the health care organization to activate/deactivate a specific Knowledge Artifact.
 Activation indicates applying the Knowledge Artifact and deactivation indicates not applying the Knowledge Artifact for events occurring within the health care organization.

-* The eCR Now FHIR App-Health Care Surveys **SHALL** process the Health Care Surveys Knowledge Artifact and create Subscription resources in the Data Source for each trigger event.
+* §HCS-30:The eCR Now FHIR App-Health Care Surveys **SHALL** process the Health Care Surveys Knowledge Artifact and create Subscription resources in the Data Source for each trigger event.

-* For the health care surveys, the eCR Now FHIR App-Health Care Surveys **SHALL** create the Subscription
+* §HCS-31:For the health care surveys, the eCR Now FHIR App-Health Care Surveys **SHALL** create the Subscription

-* Upon deactivation of a Knowledge Artifact, The eCR Now FHIR App-Health Care Surveys **SHALL** delete the Subscriptions previously created by the eCR Now FHIR App-Health Care Surveys for the Knowledge Artifact (e.g., delete the Subscription created for encounter-end trigger event).
+* §HCS-32:Upon deactivation of a Knowledge Artifact, The eCR Now FHIR App-Health Care Surveys **SHALL** delete the Subscriptions previously created by the eCR Now FHIR App-Health Care Surveys for the Knowledge Artifact (e.g., delete the Subscription created for encounter-end trigger event).

-* The eCR Now FHIR App-Health Care Surveys **SHALL** implement FhirPath expression processing to process the Health Care Surveys Knowledge Artifact actions.
+* §HCS-33:The eCR Now FHIR App-Health Care Surveys **SHALL** implement FhirPath expression processing to process the Health Care Surveys Knowledge Artifact actions.

-* The eCR Now FHIR App-Health Care Surveys **SHALL** use the default queries outlined by the Health Care Surveys Knowledge Artifact unless overridden by the health care organization.
+* §HCS-34:The eCR Now FHIR App-Health Care Surveys **SHALL** use the default queries outlined by the Health Care Surveys Knowledge Artifact unless overridden by the health care organization.

-* The eCR Now FHIR App-Health Care Surveys **SHALL** ensure no duplicate reports are submitted for the same patient and encounter occurring within a health care organization.
+* §HCS-35:The eCR Now FHIR App-Health Care Surveys **SHALL** ensure no duplicate reports are submitted for the same patient and encounter occurring within a health care organization.

 ##### Data API Requirements

-* The eCR Now FHIR App-Health Care Surveys acting as a client **SHALL** use the [US Core Server APIs](http://hl7.org/fhir/us/core/CapabilityStatement/us-core-server) and MedicationAdministration APIs as outlined in the [Data Source Capability Statement](CapabilityStatement-health-care-surveys-reporting-data-source.html) to access patient data from the Data Source.
+* §HCS-36:The eCR Now FHIR App-Health Care Surveys acting as a client **SHALL** use the [US Core Server APIs](http://hl7.org/fhir/us/core/CapabilityStatement/us-core-server) and MedicationAdministration APIs as outlined in the [Data Source Capability Statement](CapabilityStatement-health-care-surveys-reporting-data-source.html) to access patient data from the Data Source.

 ##### Report Generation Requirements

-* The eCR Now FHIR App-Health Care Surveys **SHALL** create a health care survey report following the constraints identified in [Health Care Survey Content Bundle](StructureDefinition-hcs-content-bundle.html).
+* §HCS-37:The eCR Now FHIR App-Health Care Surveys **SHALL** create a health care survey report following the constraints identified in [Health Care Survey Content Bundle](StructureDefinition-hcs-content-bundle.html).

-* The eCR Now FHIR App-Health Care Surveys **SHALL** package the health care survey report following the constraints identified in [Health Care Survey Reporting Bundle](StructureDefinition-hcs-reporting-bundle.html).
+* §HCS-38:The eCR Now FHIR App-Health Care Surveys **SHALL** package the health care survey report following the constraints identified in [Health Care Survey Reporting Bundle](StructureDefinition-hcs-reporting-bundle.html).

-* The eCR Now FHIR App-Health Care Surveys **SHALL** submit the message containing the health care survey report to the endpoint identified in the Health Care Surveys Knowledge Artifact unless overridden by the health care organization.
+* §HCS-39:The eCR Now FHIR App-Health Care Surveys **SHALL** submit the message containing the health care survey report to the endpoint identified in the Health Care Surveys Knowledge Artifact unless overridden by the health care organization.

 ##### Use of Non-FHIR Based Approaches to Submit the Health Care Surveys Report